emilyh006/moderated_mediator_analysis/README.md

-### Resources
+### Acknowledgment

-The data analysis in this project was performed following the instructions and examples provided in Washburn, A. N., Chapter 15: Moderated Mediation, available at [Ademos](https://ademos.people.uic.edu/Chapter15.html).
-This chapter provided detailed guidance on implementing moderated mediation models in R.
+Special thanks to Anthony N. Washburn for providing clear guidance on moderated mediation models in Washburn, A. N., Chapter 15: Moderated Mediation, available at [Ademos](https://ademos.people.uic.edu/Chapter15.html).
+This project was developed as part of the Introductory Computational Social Science Course at Univeristy of California, San Diego.